 However, to make sure you give them the right reason, and to make sure you’re not over-discounting where you don’t need to, it’s important to use personalised campaigns.

 Here are two ways you can use a shopper’s information to customize the perfect incentive for them.

 One of the primary indicators of interest is visits to a site.
 Now, it’s easy to offer first-time visitors a welcome banner paired with an incentive and that is a great way to start building that relationship.
 But sometimes it’s more important to target the folks who have been there a few times or more and give them that nudge that’s stopping them from buying with you today.

-With ecommerce personalization you can create a visit-based campaign aimed at folks who have been to your site at least three times but not made a purchase.
-Setting up targeting rules within ecommerce personalization is extremely quick and easy.
+With ecommerce personalisation you can create a visit-based campaign aimed at folks who have been to your site at least three times but not made a purchase.
+Setting up targeting rules within ecommerce personalisation is extremely quick and easy.
 Use this opportunity to offer them an incentive or offer them help on their shopping decision.

 Once you have created your campaign and set the customer segment rules as to who this is targeted at, then you select where you want this content to go.
 We recommend the homepage.
 Create and upload a banner which says, “Still not found what you’re looking for?
 Have 15% off on us to find the best match!”

-That way, you’re saving your best discounts to convert the folks most likely to become shoppers.
+That way, you’re saving your best discounts to convert those most likely to become shoppers.

 With PureClarity it’s as easy as creating a URL link which has a QueryString somewhere in it.
 PureClarity will read the URL and know that they’re from a specific campaign.
 This can be a UTM campaign link that you give to your influencers to direct people to your site.